sopra-fs22-group-03/sopra-fs22-group-03-server/README.md

 ### API Endpoint Testing

 Upon request, developers can be added to the existing [Postman](https://www.getpostman.com) workspace of this project.
 Therein, many API tests for the endpoints of this application are already written.
-Future developers can build upon these.
+Future developers can build upon these existing tests.

 ## Roadmap